Albany District Newsletter

 Joy and continued prayers for David Suits (Albany District Committee on Ministries); David has received the good news that his cancer is in remission.
 Prayers work!

 For Karin and Jason Wheatley as Jason continues to recover from a traumatic brain injury.
 Karin is Newtonville’s secretary and Director of the Pre School.

-For Pastor Marianna Rodriquez (serving First UMC, Rensselaer and Emmanual Faith) and her family as her brother Hector Cardosa continues his battling with throat cancer.
+For Pastor Marianna Rodriquez (serving First UMC, Rensselaer and Emmanual Faith) and her family as her brother Hector Cardosa continues his battle with throat cancer.

 For Rev. Brolin Parker as he continues his fight with cancer.
 You may still send cards and words of encouragement to: The Rev. Dr. Brolin Parker, 205 Patio Dr., Endwell, NY 13760.